Advantages of e-bikes

 Even if you have the feeling that you have everything under control, other road users are often unaware of the speed of e-bikes or even overlook them completely.
 That's why it pays to be particularly cautious.

 Choose the right model

-Before buying an e-bike, you should know exactly for what purpose you want to use the bike.
-Whether to commute to work on tarmac roads or ride trails in the Swiss forest: with the right tyres, good brakes and correct pedal assistance you are best equipped for safe riding.
-Models with an ABS system are particularly safe as they prevent the front wheel from locking.
-It’s worthwhile asking for advice at the bicycle shop and test driving as many models as possible.
+Before buying an e-bike, you should know exactly what you want to use it for.
+Whether it’s to commute to work on tarmac roads or to ride forest trails, you're best served if you have the right tyres, good brakes and correct pedal assistance.
+Models with an ABS system are particularly safe as they prevent the front wheel from skidding.
+It pays to ask for advice at the bicycle shop and to test ride as many models as possible.

-For e-bikers, it's important to be equipped with enough light, not only at night but also during the day.
+Crucial for safety in road traffic is high visibility: riding an e-bike requires sufficient lighting, not only at night, but also during the day.
 So always switch on the light on your bike!
-A reflective vest or reflective tape on your clothes and helmet will further improve visibility and thus also your safety.
+A reflective vest or reflective tape on your clothes and helmet will also significantly raise your visibility.